 Ocean of mind, I drink all Creation’s waves.

 Four veils of solid, liquid, vapor, light,

 Myself, in everything, enters the Great Myself.

 Gone forever, fitful, flickering shadows of mortal memory.

 Spotless is my mental sky, below, ahead, and high above.

 Am become the Sea of Mirth Itself.

 * Samadhi means oneness of human consciousness with cosmic consciousness.
-The human consciousness is subjected to relativity and dual experience.
+The human consciousness is subjected to relativity and a dual experience.
 In meditation, there are the meditator, the act of meditation, and God (as the object of meditation).
 Samadhi is the final result of deep, continuous, right meditation, in which the above-mentioned three factors of meditation become one.
 Just as the wave melts in the sea, so the human soul becomes the Spirit.